 "If I have memorized addition facts, multiplication tables, and chemical formulas but have never been disciplined to hide God's Word in my heart, I have not been educated.
 If I play the piano, the violin, six other instruments, and can write music that moves men to tears but have not been taught to listen to the Director of the universe and worship Him, I have not been educated.
 If I become a good citizen, voting at each election and fighting for what is moral and right but have not been told of the sinfulness of man and his hopelessness without Christ, I have not been educated."

-Faith's accredited education program prepares teachers to take God's Word into the elementary, secondary English, and music classrooms and use it to truly educate students.
+Faith's accredited education program prepares teachers to take God's Word into the elementary, secondary English, and music classrooms and use it truly to educate students.
 Graduates benefit from the strong Bible core of the Faith experience, the many mentoring opportunities, the classroom experience, and highly qualified faculty.
 If you sense the Lord leading you to be a teacher, especially teaching English on the secondary level, you will find quality training at Faith.

 Faculty in the Secondary English Education Program